lemyskaman/k-mount-ssh/README.md

 In a common scenario you want to use sshfs to locally mount remote server paths, so you have to pass the options params and values to sshf in order to accomplish a connection and mounting.

+This script basically will pass some default values in case they arent given to sshfs also will handle the creation of mounting directory in case they are not existing in your file tree, also it give you the option to pass a list of connections and choose one from the list to mount

 ##

 ## Installing